Originally published in the book, “Stories of Guernsey County, Ohio” by William G. Wolfe in 1943.

 The rain is clamoring down on top the ship above the passengers.
 On the upper deck there is the sight of waves crashing against one another, the sound of thunder cracking the skies with no echo, while William McCrindell is stumbling around wonderlessly with a rum bottle in his hand, he is screaming incoherent commands at people that do not exist.
 Most passengers are huddled in the middle deck where the family bunks are located.
 Some mothers are singing lullabies, others are eating their daily ration of salt-pork and biscuits.
 The mothers that have infants can be seen feeding them oatmeal.
 The young children are napping and the older ones bickering over playing cards.
 In the forecastle–the living quarters for the crew–you find a group of men, some standing some sitting, having a seemingly long-faced conversation.
 It is the second of it’s kind in just 24 hours.

 The men go up to the top deck where they find William soaking wet from the storm.
-The small group of men run toward him at once, overwhelming in a way that he cannot fight back.
+The small group of men run toward him at once, overwhelming him in a way that he cannot fight back.
 William slurs at them, “Youuuu know what all yaaa’s problem issss?
-When yun’s wake up in da morning dats da bessst yun’s areee gunna feel awwwwee daaay looong, but me?
+When yun’s wake up in da morning dats da bessst yun’s areee gunna feel allllllll daaay looong, but me?
 Nope!
 I feeel bettter as da daaay goooess onnn!
-Yun’s all jealous!”
-He continues his rant, “I told yun’s we’re headdded in the rriiight directtion, but ya’s donnn’t wanna belieeve mee.”
+You’s all jealous!”
+He continues his rant, “I told you’s we’re headdded in the rriiight directtion, but you’s donnn’t wanna belieeve mee.”

-Then the men drag him down the stairs to the middle deck, past all the chatter going on in the family bunks, and finally into the captain’s cabin where they handcuff and chain him in a way he can no longer fight for control of the ship.
+Then, the men drag him down the stairs to the middle deck, past all the chatter going on in the family bunks, and finally into the captain’s cabin where they handcuff and chain him in a way he can no longer fight for control of the ship.
 The children, who were traumatized with fear from the entire debacle, now, feel at ease again.

 After they get the captain settled in and calmed down, it’s decided John and a shipmate will do as they volunteered and sail the ship to their target of Virginia.
 John and his partner are able to safely direct the ship out of the storm into nice weather.
 From here on out the voyage is smooth sailing and after many days the passengers and crew finally see land.